starhound/BayonetTickets/README.md

-# BayonetTickets
+# BayonetTickets - Client

-Bayonet Tickets is a small, open sourced IT support ticketing application which has been integrated to be centralized around a [Rocket.Chat](https://rocket.chat) server.
+Bayonet Tickets (BT-C) is a small, open sourced IT support ticketing application which has been integrated to be centralized around a [Rocket.Chat](https://rocket.chat) server.

 Users submit tickets through the application, and after setting up bot account for your RC server, it posts to a ticketing group defined.